evdubs/ecnet-earnings-calendar/README.md

+# Library deprecated
+The service that had been provided at earningscalendar.net is no longer free.
+Please see [zacks-estimates-financial-statements](https://github.com/evdubs/zacks-estimates-financial-statements) for another earnings calendar ETL program.

 # ecnet-earnings-calendar
 These Racket programs will download earnings calendar JSON documents from https://earningscalendar.net and insert the data into a PostgreSQL database.
 The intended usage is: